moxl-420/Makho-Sanni-GB-GBC-GBA-CartReader-V1.1/README.md

 ## Once everything is arrived from the list it's time to start building.
 ### Soldering the underside.
 The first thing you should do is attach the resistors or the buttons won't work.
-10k ohm resistor with code 103.
+10k ohm resistor with code 103 to pad R1 and R2.

 ![This is an image](https://i.imgur.com/OmdcHLY.jpg)